-Large Businesses - Overview As the number of highly publicised cyber attacks on large and multinational companies has increased in recent years, the demand for cyber insurance has escalated rapidly.
-The growing demand has been fuelled by intensified pressure on boards to demonstrate an accurate assessment of cyber risk, increased regulatory oversight, and an expanded need for information sharing amongst colleagues and partners.
-Boards and risk managers recognise that cyber insurance should be more than just risk transfer.
-Chubb's offering for Large Businesses provides a global-yet-flexible incident response solution, extensive multinational programme options, captive fronting abilities, and meaningful capacity through our Global Cyber Facility.
-Incident Response Services for Large Businesses Cyber incident response plans are often established and frequently tested by larger organisations - Chubb's cyber incident response services are intended to supplement what is already in place.
-Our team of cyber incident response coaches are prepared to work with an insured's preferred specialist vendors, even if they are not part of the Chubb panel. - Policy includes the use of vendors with whom our customers have already contracted as part of a cyber incident response plan. - Our global network of local incident response teams are designed to meet the needs of multinational risks. - Chubb's Cyber Alert® app, designed for a risk manager or IT manager, connects to our incident response and claims team to streamline expert assistance and policy response.
+- Mobile App.
+Pen.
+Test: Testing on functional elements of a mobile app (iOS or Android). - Web App.
+Pen.
+Test: Testing of the security of your custom-developed web applications. - Cloud Pen.
+Test: Test the external and internal network layer of cloud VMs or EC2 instances and/or have your cloud configuration reviewed for secure best practices.
+2 Incident Response Services for Middle Market Responding quickly and effectively to a cyber event is key to minimizing impact and losses - for when something does occur, our cyber policies provide access to an expert panel of incident response service providers for our Middle Market clients.
+These specialists are available 24/7/365 and are prepared to help your business recover from any cyber event. - Experts include incident response management, IT forensics, legal resources, public relations experts, and cyber extortion negotiators. - Flexible to use our panel of providers or any vendors that you have already contracted with as part of a cyber incident response plan. - Available 24/7/365 via the Cyber Alert® app. - To reach the Chubb Incident Response Team, click here Click here for more information on our full suite of cyber services, including cyber security and more.
+Why is Cyber Important?Exposures by IndustrySmallMiddleLarge MarketKey SellingCyberCoverageAppendicImportant?IndustryBusinessesMarketBusinessesPointsServices petite -- -------- Large Businesses - Overview As the number of highly publicized cyber attacks on large and multinational companies has increased in recent years, the demand for cyber insurance has escalated rapidly.
+The growing demand has been fueled by intensified pressure on boards to demonstrate an accurate assessment of cyber risk, increased regulatory oversight, and an expanded need for information sharing amongst colleagues and partners.
+Boards and risk managers recognize that cyber insurance should be more than just risk transfer.
+Chubb's offering for Large Businesses provides a global-yet-flexible incident response solution, extensive multinational program options, captive fronting abilities, and meaningful capacity through our Global Cyber Facility.
+Incident Response Services for Large Businesses Cyber incident response plans are often established and frequently tested by larger organizations - Chubb's cyber incident response services are intended to supplement what is already in place.
+Our team of cyber incident response coaches are prepared to work with an insured's preferred specialist vendors, even if they are not part of the Chubb panel. - Policy includes the use of vendors with whom our customers have already contracted as part of a cyber incident response plan. - Our global network of local incident response teams are designed to meet the needs of multinational risks. - Chubb's Cyber Alert[®] app, designed for a risk manager or IT manager, connects to our incident response and claims team to streamline expert assistance and policy response.
+Incident Response Panel

-Large Businesses

-Multinational Programmes The global nature of cyber risk requires companies to understand how their policies can respond to an international event, and what restrictions might apply.
-Structuring an efficient, cost-effective multinational insurance programme requires a close understanding of the evolving cyber regulatory environment.

-Some specific questions when considering a multinational insurance programme: - Where are the entities located?
+Large Businesses 1 Multinational Programs The global nature of cyber risk requires companies to understand how their policies can respond to an international event, and what restrictions might apply.
+Structuring an efficient, cost-effective multinational insurance program requires a close understanding of the evolving cyber regulatory environment.
+Some specific questions when considering a multinational insurance program: - Where are the entities located?
 Restrictions may differ between countries. - Do countries allow a non-admitted insurer to pay losses directly to the local entity?
 What are the specific country restrictions? - Does the client want to protect insureds locally?
 Benefits from a local policy include: local claims payments, local policy language, and local claims handling.
 Chubb's multinational cyber capabilities:

-Chubb can offer multinational cyber programmes locally and cover more than 94 countries around the world, serviced by Chubb's fully staffed global services team with the expertise and specialists prepared to assist with multinational insurance needs.
+IHUBB Chubb can offer multinational cyber programs locally and cover more than 94 countries around the world, serviced by Chubb's fully staffed global services team with the expertise and specialists prepared to assist with multinational insurance needs.